 What do most bad relationships have in common?
 Whether it’s a romantic partnership in trouble, some bad situation going on in a family, or a dysfunctional coworker relationship, a lack of trust is so very often the core problem.

 Relationships that lack trust foster unhealthy behaviors that ruin the relationship.
 In the business world, establishing trust among all members of the organization can help avoid some of the worst office problems that hurt everyone.

 This piece is part of our Chōwa blog series.

 Most Workplace Problems Can Be Traced Back to Mistrust

-Very few people are excited to go into work every day, mostly because it's work.
+Very few people are excited to go to work every day, mostly because it’s work.
 But sometimes work can be nearly torture.
 Maybe your manager micromanages you.
 Or you made one mistake, and your supervisor now is always watching your every action.
-Or you've been asked for your opinions many times, but your expertise and advice is never taken.
+Or you’ve been asked for your opinions many times, but your expertise and advice are never taken.
 All of these problems stem from the same toxic root: mistrust.

 Working relationships that lack trust often feel terrible and are less productive than healthy, trusting work relationships.

 Some of the common workplace problems that link back to lack of trust: